 The Couples and Family Therapy (CFT) master's is a 90-credit, two-year program that prepares students to become professional family therapists in preparation for state licensure.
-You can learn about the program by exploring our website, you can read about it in the Family Therapy magazine article Embracing Flux, and you can watch this video by the CFT class of 2012.
+You can learn about the program by exploring our website, and you can watch this video by the CFT class of 2012.

 The CFT program has been accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT) since 2003, and approved by the Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT).

 Our COAMFTE Student Achievement Criteria Data presents historical information about graduation, job-placement, and national-exam pass rates in accordance with Accreditation Standards Version 12.

 Want to learn more about the program?
 Come to an information session in HEDCO 240.
 RSVP is not necessary.

 Wanting to take a course in Couples and Family Therapy but you're not in the program?
 See courses offered in the Counseling Psychology and Human Services department.